 We educate stakeholders on the importance of mineral resources and share innovations in modern mining.

-- Educate the public through outreach — from elementary through high school to the broader community
+- Educate the public through outreach

 - Engage cross-campus resources and facilitate collaboration